RESPONSIBILITIES AND EXPECTATIONS

 Unlike other St. Olaf special collections, all visitors are allowed to bring bags and backpacks into the Library, and use most materials without a book cradle.
 Materials within the library can be located by students and scholars using call numbers through Catalyst, the St. Olaf online database.

 Kierkegaard visitors are prohibited from removing any Kierkegaard Library books, articles, or other materials from the Library.
-Materials are not permitted in the lounge outside the entrance door.
 Scanning necessary pages is available upon request.
-In the rare instance that a student or scholar accidentally takes a book outside the Library, he or she is expected to return it as soon as possible.
+In the rare instance that a student or scholar accidentally takes a book outside the Library, they are expected to return it as soon as possible.

 The Library prohibits marks or notations written on any book in our collection (post-it notes included).